HazyResearch/random_embedding/README.md

-# Random Embeddings Repository
+# Random Embedding Repository

-This repository is for generating random circulant embedding matrices, which can be used in the training of PyTorch NLP models.
+This repository is for generating random circulant embedding matrices, which can be used in the training of PyTorch models.
-To use the code, simply clone the repo, and import the random_embeddings module.
+To use the code, simply clone the repo, and import the random_embedding module.

 ```
 git clone https://github.com/HazyResearch/random_embeddings.git
 cd random_embeddings
-# If the following code runs without throwing an error, the module is being successfully imported.
+# If the following code runs without throwing an error, the module is being
+# successfully imported.
-python -c "import random_embeddings"
+python -c "import random_embedding"
+# To run our unit tests locally, execute the following command:
+python -m unittest random_embedding_test.RandomEmbeddingTest
 ```

-In random_embeddings.py, there is module called ```RandomEmbedding```, which is a subclass of ```torch.nn.Embedding```.
+In random_embedding.py, there is a module called ```RandomEmbedding```, which is a subclass of ```torch.nn.Embedding```.
 This module is meant to serve as a drop-in replacement for ```torch.nn.Embedding``` in the case where you want to use *fixed* random embeddings during the training of a downstream model.
-Below is an example of how to create a ```RandomEmbedding``` module for an embedding matrix of size n by d, where the average norm of an embedding vector is equal to c (c can be chosen to match the average embedding vector norm of the pre-trained embedding matrix being replaced); we additionally show how to pass input to this embedding module:
+Below is an example of how to create a ```RandomEmbedding``` module for an embedding matrix of size n-by-d, where the average norm of an embedding vector is equal to c (for example, c can be chosen to match the average embedding vector norm of the pretrained embedding matrix being replaced); we additionally show how to pass input to this embedding module:

 ```
 import torch
-from random_embeddings import RandomEmbedding
+from random_embedding import RandomEmbedding

 n,d,c = 100,10,1
 emb = RandomEmbedding(n,d,avg_embedding_norm=c)